arackaf/micro-graphql-react/readme.md

 ## Adjusting the props passed to your components

-Both the query and mutation
+Both query and mutation allow you to modify how the GraphQL props are passed to your component via the `mapProps` option.
+This is explained above.

 ## Manually running queries or mutations